 - Credit card or store card bills

 - Catalogue or in-store credit bills

 If you receive a late payment letter the worst thing you can do is to ignore it.
 This will only make the situation worse.

-Ignoring late payment letters may:
+Ignoring late payment letters might: